Boxing is more than just a sport.

 One of the biggest benefits you will get from taking boxing classes is a total-body workout.
 Boxing provides both cardio and strength training in one exercise routine.
 How is it a full-body workout?
 Boxing involves jumping, punching, and kicking which requires an inordinate amount of strength.
 Even heavy bags weigh at least 100 pounds.

-You might not consider eye-hand coordination to be something that affects your physical health, but it does.
-You fine motor skills give you the edge when it comes to reflexes, reaction times, and overall physical fitness.
+You might not consider hand-eye coordination to be something that affects your physical health, but it does.
+Your fine motor skills give you the edge when it comes to reflexes, reaction times, and overall physical fitness.
 Later in life, you will even find your balance to be better and you might lower your risk of falls.

 Boxing is a high-intensity interval training routine.
 It’s anaerobic and aerobic at the same time.
 The goal is to build speed, power, and strength while also boosting your metabolism.
 It takes a lot of energy to box, which results in burning more calories in a shorter amount of time.

 Taking boxing classes is a great way to relieve and reduce stress.
 How?
 Hitting a heavy bag, working out, and performing all the highly intense exercises involved in boxing helps your body release endorphins, the body’s feel-good hormones.
-You feel happier and less stressed when your endorphins are released.
+You feel happier and less stressed when your endorphins are released, and you’ll go to bed in a more relaxed state.

 Protects Bone Density